deriv-com/flutter-chart/docs/how_chart_lib_works.md

 # X-Axis
 X-Axis coordination system works with *rightBoundEpoch* and *msPerPx* variables.
-1. **rightBoundEpoch**: The time-stamp of the chart screen right edge. we initially set it to point to `maxRightBoundEpoch`, The last Tick/OHLC epoch on closed markets or current time on open markets, plus a constant offset.
+1. **rightBoundEpoch**: The time-stamp of the chart screen right edge.
+   We initially set it to point to `maxRightBoundEpoch`, The last Tick/OHLC epoch on closed markets, or the last element of the series (overlay/bottom) that has the most positive offset plus a constant offset in pixel (maxCurrentTickOffset).

 2. **msPerPx**: which specifies each pixel of the chart screen horizontally consists of how many milliseconds.